accelerated-odes/sdc-backward-euler/README.md

 It relies on AMReX for compilation and definition of the Real type.

-Uses analytic solution for the sparse linear solve computed with https://github.com/dwillcox/gauss-jordan-solver

 The entire integration is run on the GPU in a single kernel to maintain cache locality.

 There is a chemical kinetics example in `Examples/kinetics` with a Readme.